AdobeDocs/campaign-web.nl-NL/help/v8/workflows/activities/build-audience.md

 >[!NOTE]
 >
->In deze context kunt u geen publiek uit een bestand laden.
-Hiervoor moet u een zelfstandige e-maillevering maken.
+>Publiek dat van een dossier wordt geladen kan niet worden gericht gebruikend een het publieksactiviteit van de Bouwstijl.
+Hiervoor moet u een **Bestand laden** activiteit gevolgd door een **Verzoening** activiteit.
 [Meer informatie](../../audience/about-recipients.md)

 <!--
 The **Build audience** activity can be placed at the beginning of the workflow or after any other activity.
 Any activity can be placed after the **Build audience**.